jessebuckmann/sample_preparation_module/projects/Hardware_Johanna_Floris_Frank/subproject_collection.md

 **Temperature**

 *Offers to you/Uses*
+- 'We will use 1 or 2 Arduino with cooling and/or heating systems and of course sensors'
 - Temperature + Humidity measurments via [EmonTH](https://shop.openenergymonitor.com/emonth-temperature-humidity-node/)
 - EmonTH V2 is an open-source, :zap: wireless :zap:, **battery powered** (2 x AA from on-board holder)
 - Data is transmitted via wireless RF (433MHz) to an  [emonPi](https://shop.openenergymonitor.com/emonpi/)